glifu1958/test_repo/README.md

 in the range (0..N-1).
 Write a program to read
 the tree and find:
---a). the root node
+--a) the root node
---b). all leaf nodes
+--b) all leaf nodes
---c). all middle nodes
+--c) all middle nodes
---d). the longest path in the tree
+--d) the longest path in the tree
---e). * all paths in the tree with given sum S of their nodes --f). * all subtrees with given sum S of their nodes
+--e) * all paths in the tree with given sum S of their nodes --f) * all subtrees with given sum S of their nodes